Pressure Vessel Construction Materials

 20th Century:

-- The 20th century saw the introduction of steel as the primary material for pressure vessels.
-Steel, with its superior strength and durability, quickly became the standard.
-Different grades of steel, including carbon steel and stainless steel, were developed to cater to specific needs, such as corrosion resistance or high-temperature stability.
+• In the 20th century, engineers began using steel as the primary material for pressure vessels.
+Its strength and durability made it the industry standard.
+Manufacturers developed different steel grades, like carbon steel and stainless steel, to meet specific needs such as corrosion resistance or high-temperature stability.

 Post World War II Era: